makerprism/ocaml-social-auth/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![OCaml](https://img.shields.io/badge/OCaml-%3E%3D4.14-orange)](https://ocaml.org/)

+> **Warning**
+> These libraries are **not production-ready**.
+They were primarily built using LLMs and are still a work in progress.
+We are actively working towards making them stable and usable.
+>
+> **Current status:** Only Google OAuth login has been used successfully in an app we are developing.
+Other providers (GitHub, Microsoft) should be considered experimental.

 Runtime-agnostic OAuth 2.0 authentication libraries for OCaml.
 Supports GitHub, Google, Microsoft/Azure AD with PKCE.
 Works with any HTTP client and async runtime (Lwt, Eio).

 ## Packages